- Skill level: Intermediate | Last updated: July 21, 2025*

 When I first moved to San Francisco and started working with larger development teams, I quickly realized that speaking the language of design patterns wasn't just about showing off – it was about effective communication.
 When a senior developer says "let's use a Factory here," everyone instantly understands the approach.

-The Gang of Four Foundation
+The Gang of Four Foundation in Laravel Context

 The classic Gang of Four patterns remain surprisingly relevant in modern PHP development.
 While frameworks like Laravel implement many patterns under the hood, understanding them helps you write better code and make informed architectural decisions.